ScorcaF/Open-World-Recognition-In-Image-Classification/README.md

 This repository presents an exploration and re-implementation in pytorch of different incremental learning techniques:
-- **fine-tuning**, consisting of training the same network in subsequent steps adding a neuron for each new class to the output layer;
+- **fine-tuning**, consisting of training the same network in subsequent steps adding a neuron for each new class to the output layer.
 - **Learning without Forgetting (LwF)** as proposed in the iCaRL paper.
 This technique envisions, besides the classification loss, a distillation loss which ensures that the discriminative information learned previously is not lost.
 - **iCaRL**.
 In this framework the network is a trainable feature extractor followed by a single classification layer.
 A new countermeasure to catastrophic forgetting is introduced: the storage of exemplars, i.e. images from the previously encountered classes.
 For the testing phase iCaRL uses the nearest-mean-of-exemplars